Vainglory (video game): Development

 Vainglory's artwork was produced by a team directed by Carlo "Chainsaw" Arellano.
 Players are also invited to guide the development of Vainglory by interacting with the developers through live streams on Twitch.

 Update 2.8 (September 2017) added Keyboard and Mouse support in addition to Samsung's partnership with SEMC for Samsung DeX, a docking station for Samsung S8/S8+/Note 8 to connect listed device to a PC.

 Super Evil Megacorp announced in early 2017 that a 5V5 mode was under development.
 The mode was released on February 13, 2018.

 A desktop version was released on Steam for PC and Mac users on February 13, 2019.
 It has mappable keys and similar mechanics to other desktop MOBA games like League of Legends.
 Players using the PC and Mac client can compete in matches against mobile users as well as fellow desktop players, making it a cross-platform game.
+A spin-off game Vainglory All Stars was developed by Bazooka Tango in 2020.

 On April 1, 2020, it was announced that Rogue Games (formerly both temporary publisher and developer of the game) would no longer continue development of Vainglory and intended to shut down the game.
 This caused NetEase (the publisher of Vainglory in China) to lose all faith in the project and determine to shut down the game in China as well.
 As a result, SEMC announced that Vainglory servers would be transferred to the community, removing expensive servers with player data and making the game "client authoritative".
 This means there will be no future centralized game updates as well as a reduction in services such as party play, the friends list, leaderboards, and in game chat.
 This also brings other opportunities such as community organized balance adjustments, community built and run APIs, and long term stability of servers.